 What is autoimmunity?

-According to the American Autoimmune-Related Diseases Association, autoimmune diseases affect up to 50 million Americans.
-An autoimmune disease develops when the immune system sees healthy cells as foreign, and decides they are dangerous to the body.
-The immune system attacks healthy cells, affecting one or many different types of body tissue.
-There are as many as 80 different types of autoimmune diseases.
+An autoimmune disease develops when the immune system sees healthy cells as foreign and decides they are dangerous to the body.
+The immune system then attacks healthy cells, affecting one or many different types of body tissue.
+There are at least 80 different types of autoimmune diseases.
 They fluctuate between periods of remission, with little or no symptoms and flare-ups with worsening symptoms.
 Current treatment for autoimmune diseases focuses on symptom relief, as there is no cure.
+(2)

 1. Vitamin A

 A Vitamin A deficiency has been linked to some autoimmune diseases, including rheumatoid arthritis and type 1 diabetes.
 Researchers believe that Vitamin A helps regulate a “calm down” message to the immune system, which can tone down excessive immune responses that can damage the body.
-True Vitamin A can only be found in animal products such as fish, shellfish and liver, but plant carotenes – a precursor to Vitamin A – are found in sweet potatoes and carrots.
+Yes, true Vitamin A can only be found in animal products such as fish, shellfish, and liver.
+But the body converts beta carotene – a Vitamin A precursor – into Vitamin A to use.
+Look for foods with deep gold and orange colors, like sweet potatoes and carrots.
+(5)

 2. Vitamin D